 Why Go Responsive?

 After reading much about Responsive Website Design over the last twelve months, combined with the rapid increase in use of mobile devices to browse the web, I made a decision this year to make all my new websites responsive – should budgets allow.
 For the uninitiated, a responsive website design adapts itself seamlessly to the device that is viewing the site.
 This approach negates the need to create a separate site specifically for mobile devices, thus saving the client a considerable amount in development fees.
+Perhaps, more importantly, since Google’s revised algorithm (April 2015) dubbed “Mobilegeddon”, websites that are not mobile friendly will now be penalised in Google search results – making it imperative that your website has a responsive design.

 I began to experiment with the excellent Twitter Bootstrap, a fully responsive framework within which to build your websites.
 I created three websites with Twitter Bootstrap; ELDERMET, West Cork Rapid Response and The Dungarvan Observer.
 Whilst all three clients are delighted with the results, I personally wanted to do better and learn how to create my own responsive, lean-coded, tailored websites – without relying on the rather bloated code of Twitter Bootstrap.
 So, after completing a day’s workshop on responsive design lead by John Henry Donovan, I took the initiative to start building my own responsive site from scratch.